open-telemetry/opentelemetry.io/content/en/docs/zero-code/java/agent/instrumentation/_index.md

 weight: 100
 ---

-Common settings that apply to multiple instrumentations at once.
+This page describes common settings that apply to multiple instrumentations at once.

 ### Peer service name